JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

 - **409** : When we use PUT request to create the same resource twice then server displays 409 code to the browser.
 - **405**Method not allowed: Web Server displays the HTTP 405 error message, when requested method is not allowed.
 Ex. if a resource allows get method, we cannot request post to get this resource.
 - **401**: This response code is generated when an unauthorized user request for secure resource on the web server.
+- **403**: Forbidden Error. when a web server forbids you from accessing the page you’re trying to open in your browser.
 - **404** Not found: requested document not found on this server
 - **400** Bad Request: request msg nit understood by server
 - **301** Moved Permanently: requested object moved, new location specified later in this msg(Location:)